Essa433/Tawakkalna-API/README.md

 ##Stack
 1. Runtime Environment: Node.js
-2. Language: Typescript
+2. Language: JavaScript or TypeScript
-3. Web Server: Fastify
+3. Web Server: Express or Fastify
-4. ORM: mongoose
+4. ORM: Use what you want
-5. DB: mongodb.
+5. DB: Use what you want

 ##Stack
 1. At least 10 endpoints
-2. Authentication (JWT)
+2. Authentication
-3. Validation
+3. You have to create your DB
-4. No Supabase
+4. You could use Insomnia or somthing else for testing your API

 ##Stack
-- before
+- Thresday 30 June